ajslater/picopt/README.md

 - Picopt can convert Animated GIF, TIFF, and FLI into Animated PNG or WebP files.
 - Picopt can convert Animated GIF, TIFF, FLI, and PNG into Animated WebP files.
-- Picopt can convert MPO to JPEG by stripping secondary images if a primary image exists.
-(Experimental)
+- Picopt can convert MPO to JPEG by stripping secondary images (often thumbnails created by cameras) if a primary image exists.
+(Experimental).
 - Picopt can convert RAR files into Zipfiles and CBR files into CBZ files.

 Because picopt supports so many lossless image formats, to avoid surprises if you specify a conversion target, picopt will only convert GIF and PNG images to the target by default.
-To convert another format, like BMP, to WEBP you must specify that you want to read the BMP format _and_ that you want t:qo convert it to WEBP:
+To convert another format, like BMP, to WEBP you must specify that you want to read the BMP format _and_ that you want to convert it to WEBP:

 <!-- eslint-skip -->